• Skip to main content

 • 1 large onion chopped

-• 6 large cloves garlic finely chopped
+• 6 cloves garlic large, finely chopped

 • 4 large boneless skinless chicken thigh fillets cut into bite-sized pieces